SIG Sauer M17: P320-M17

-In 2018, SIG Sauer released a civilian market variant of the handgun called the P320-M17.
+In 2018, SIG Sauer released a civilian-market variant of the handgun, the P320-M17.

-The firearm is nearly identical, albeit lacking the tamper resistant takedown screws, and available with or without an external manual safety.
+The firearm is nearly identical, albeit lacking the tamper-resistant takedown screws, and available with or without an external manual safety.

-The P320-M17 stainless steel slide is PVD coated and the control elements feature a black finish as found on later military M17 service pistol batches.
+The P320-M17 stainless steel slide is PVD-coated, and the control elements feature a black finish, as found on later military M17 service pistol batches.

 According to SIG Sauer, 9mm NATO (a commercial +P overpressure variant) 8.05 g loads released in 2018 out of the SIG P320-M17 have a muzzle velocity of 365 m/s and muzzle energy of 535 J.

 M17 Commemorative

-A commemorative edition was also released, called simply the M17 Commemorative, produced in the exact specification of the original gun delivered to the army.
+A commemorative edition was also released, called simply the M17 Commemorative, produced in the exact specification of the original gun delivered to the Army.

-It includes the brown trigger and controls, the same choice of magazines selected by the military, and delivered in a plain cardboard box rather than the normal SIG Sauer hard sided black plastic case, just as military pistols were packaged.
+It includes the brown trigger and controls, as well as the same magazines selected by the military.
+It is delivered in a plain cardboard box rather than the normal SIG Sauer hard-sided black plastic case, just as military pistols were packaged.

 Production of the M17 Commemorative was limited to a run of 5,000 units.